 The Landscape Grass is only rendered on surfaces that use the Landscape Material inside a limited circular area as measured from the camera position.

-1.1: Please note that grassy circle is bigger when you render a Photo or a Clip, compared to when you preview the Landscape Grass in Build, Movie and Photo Mode.
+1.1: Please note that the grassy circle is bigger when you render a Photo or a Clip, compared to when you preview the Landscape Grass in Build, Movie, and Photo Mode.

 The size of the grassy circle that surrounds the camera mainly depends on the Grass size slider value: